juanjo-op/Portfolio/README.md

 # Portfolio
 This repository will hold all code and queries from the projects I create.
-Please feel free to take a look.
+Please feel free to take a look now.